Final Inspections and Project Closeout

 Final Inspections as a Core General Contracting Responsibility

 Final inspections and project closeout are fundamental responsibilities of a licensed general contractor.
-This process ensures construction projects are not only completed, but officially approved and properly concluded.
+Managing this process ensures that construction projects are not only completed physically but also officially approved and properly documented.

 Understanding the final inspection and closeout process helps homeowners plan confidently and avoid post-construction complications.